Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 ### Double free

-In the allocated memory chunks, the second set of 8 bytes include the pointer `key` to `TCACHE_perthread_struct`.
-Once a chunk is allocated, the `key` pointer no longer points to `TCACHE_perthread_struct` and is set to `NULL`.
+In the allocated memory chunks, the second set of 8 bytes include the pointer `key` to `tcache_perthread_struct`.
+Once a chunk is allocated, the `key` pointer no longer points to `tcache_perthread_struct` and is set to `NULL`.
 This state of the `key` is what helps TCACHE distinguish free chunks from allocated ones.

 ```
 a = malloc(16)